 Selenopid Crab Spider (Selenops spp.)

-Detailing the identifying qualities of the Selenopid Crab Spider, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Selenopid Crab Spider.

 Updated: 11/1/2017; Authored By Staff Writer; Content ©www.InsectIdentification.org